nathangeffen/cagl/docs/userguide.md

 	int i;
 	struct point p;

-	p.x = x_start;
-	p.y = x_start * gradient;

 	for (i = 0; i < numpoints; ++i) {
+		p.x = x_start + i * x_step;
+		p.y = p.x * gradient;
 		append_points(a, p);
-		p.x += x_step;
-		p.y = p.x * gradient;
 	}
 }
 ```

 This function takes a list by address as its first parameter.
 It will populate it with *numpoints* points.
 The first *x* point will be *x_start* and each *y* point will be the corresponding *x* point multiplied by gradient.

 We use the CAGL generated *append_points* function to put each new point at the back of the list.
-For doubly-linked lists and arrays, the efficiency of the *append_[container type]* function is constant.
+For doubly-linked lists and arrays, the efficiency of the *append* function is constant.

-For a program for personal use, the above is sufficient, but for a production ready system, there is a problem.The *append_points* function can fail.
+For minor or personal-use programs, the above is sufficient, but for a production ready system, there is a problem.
+The *append_points* function can fail.
 It might not be able to allocate memory for the new point.
-It returns an iterator of type *it_points*.
-If the append was successful, this will be a pointer to the newly appended point, else it will be NULL.
+If the append was successful, *append_points* will return a pointer to the newly appended point, but if it fails it will return NULL.

 C doesn't have exceptions, so we have to handle error checking at the call to *append_points*.
 If *append_points* fails, we want to return an error from populate_ordered, perhaps 1 for success and 0 for a failure.